 Getting Charged with DWI While Parked

-Around midnight, police responded to a call reporting suspicious people walking in the woods near a neighborhood.
+Around midnight, police responded to a call reporting suspicious people walking in the woods near a neighborhood in Greensboro, NC.
 The police were unable to corroborate the allegations of suspicious persons.
 But, immediately after responding to the call they spotted our client driving from one driveway to another.
 Our client parked and turned off his vehicle’s lights.
 The client traveled only a distance of 100 yards.

 So, they began an investigation for driving while impaired and started asking questions.
 A passenger in the vehicle blurted out that our client had “more than a few drinks” that evening.
 Then, the client was asked to do field sobriety testing and was ultimately charged with DWI.

 Fighting the DWI Charge

 Unfortunately, our client blew over the legal limit when he arrived at the station.
 Greensboro attorney Patrick Apple knew that he had to keep these breath results from coming into evidence so he filed a motion to suppress.
 This motion was based on law enforcement’s unconstitutional stop which was in violation of the U.S. and North Carolina constitutions.

 Patrick Apple devised a defense strategy to show that the officer lacked the required reasonable suspicion standard when he conducted the stop on our client.
 He also had to show that a stop occurred because the officer never initiated his vehicle’s emergency lights.